dbusjs/node-dbus-next/README.md

 The next great DBus library for NodeJS.

-*This project is unreleased and is not ready to be used.*
+*This project is under development and may make breaking changes in micro versions*

 ## About